Ranges of Extremal Processes and Heavy-Tailed Random Walks in Spaces of Growing Dimension: Introduction

-are considered as a finite metric space $\sZ_n^{(d)}$ which is embedded in $\R^d$ with the $\ell_2$-metric.
-Under the square integrability and several further assumptions listed in \cite{MR4828862}, the metric space $\sZ_n^{(d)}$ normalised by $\sqrt{n}$ converges in probability under the Gromov--Hausdorff metric to the Wiener spiral.
-The latter space is the space of indicators $\mathbf{1}_{[0,t]}$, $t\in[0,1]$, embedded in $L^2\big([0,1]\big)$, which is isometric to the interval $[0,1]$ with the metric $r(t,s)=\sqrt{|t-s|}$.
-In the heavy-tailed case and under a suitable normalisation, the authors of \cite{MR4774174} proved that $\sZ_n^{(d)}$ converges to a random metric space derived from an infinite-dimensional version of a subordinator (called a crinkled subordinator).
-All mentioned results impose the orthogonality condition on the increments of the random walk and require the uniform smallness of each component of the increments.
+which is embedded in $\R^d$ with the $\ell_2$-metric.
+Under square integrability and several further assumptions listed in \cite{MR4828862}, the metric space $\bW_n^{(d)}$ normalised by $\sqrt{n}$ converges in probability under the Gromov--Hausdorff metric to the Wiener spiral.
+This space is the set of indicators $\mathbf{1}_{[0,t]}$, $t\in[0,1]$, embedded in $L^2\big([0,1]\big)$; it is isometric to the interval $[0,1]$ with the metric $r(t,s)=|t-s|^{1/2}$.
+The Gromov--Hausdorff metric is defined as the infimum of the Hausdorff distances between images of the spaces under isometric maps into an arbitrarily chosen third metric space, see \cite{MR1835418}.

+In the heavy-tailed case and under a suitable normalisation, the authors of \cite{MR4774174} proved that $\bW_n^{(d)}$ converges to a random metric space derived from an infinite-dimensional version of a subordinator (called a crinkled subordinator).
+All mentioned results impose some orthogonality type conditions on the increments of the random walk and require the uniform smallness of each component of the increments.
 In the heavy-tailed case, it is also assumed that the Euclidean norm of the summand is regularly varying (in the triangular arrays scheme, since the distribution of a summand changes with $d$).